 A week or two ago I read this report about US radio host Laura Schlessinger using the dreaded N-word live on air.
 It caused a bit of a furore over in the US.

 I find the response to things like this fascinating.
-Some people genuinely believe that some words are for some people and some are for others, ie. it’s OK for a black person to say ‘nigger’ but not OK for a white person.
-Which is utter tosh.
+Some people believe that some words are for some people and some are for others, ie. it’s OK for a black person to say ‘nigger’ but not OK for a white person.
 What about people (like me) who are of mixed race?
 Evenings and weekends?

 The (black) caller was talking about the racism of her (white) husband’s friends, and mentioned that they used the N-word.
 Dr Laura’s not-very-helpful response was: “Black guys use it all the time.
 Turn on HBO and listen to a black comic, and all you hear is nigger, nigger, nigger.
 I don’t get it.
 If anybody without enough melanin says it, it’s a horrible thing.
 But when black people say it, it’s affectionate.
 It’s very confusing.”

 To top it off, Schlessinger went on to say: “If you’re going to be hypersensitive you shouldn’t have married outside of your race”.

 The caller, not surprisingly, took offence, as did quite a few more of Schlessinger’s millions of listeners (and, no doubt, a whole bunch of people who heard about it later).
 But the bizarre thing was that when Schlessinger apologised, it wasn’t for having been a mean, insensitive racist bully to a woman who called her for help, but because (in her words) “I articulated the N-word all the way out, more than one time.
 And that was wrong.”